mui/material-ui/docs/data/base/components/menu/menu.md

 #### Usage with TypeScript

-In TypeScript, you can specify the custom component type used in the `slots.root` as a generic to the unstyled component.
-This way, you can safely provide the custom compoenent's props directly on the compnent:
+In TypeScript, you can specify the custom component type used in the `slots.root` as a generic parameter of the unstyled component.
+This way, you can safely provide the custom root's props directly on the component:

 ```tsx
 <Menu<typeof CustomComponent> slots={{ root: CustomComponent }} customProp />